 - Current vehicle registration: The registration card must be in the vehicle and must not be expired.
 If you’re borrowing a car, make sure the owner’s registration is up to date and present in the glove box or console.

-If any of these documents are missing or expired, the examiner won’t allow you to take the road skills test.
-Double-check all three the night before your appointment.
+If any of these items are missing or expired, the examiner will not allow you to use the vehicle for the road skills test.

 Vehicle Equipment Checklist